pazzesko/pokemon-alea/README.md

 # pokemon-alea
-Spring Boot multi-module project integrated with gradle, docker, docker-compose, h2database and swaggerUI.
+Spring Boot multi-module project integrated with gradle, docker, docker-compose, h2database, swaggerUI and lombok.

 ## Requirements
 Docker is required if you want to make use of the `buildDockerImage` gradle task and `docker-compose.yml` file.